Tag: museums

 I. A small test of inconvenience

-(Translation: Here, irony is oxygen and sincerity a choking hazard.)
+“Better a witty fool than a foolish wit.” — The Clown, Twelfth Night (Translation: Here, irony is oxygen and sincerity a choking hazard.)

 Most mornings, I rode a white bicycle with a wicker basket and a D-lock — what we’d call a U-lock in the States — through a drizzle so gentle it felt like God had a lingering runny nose.
 Coming from Utah, where rain is a rare spectacle of thunder and repentance, I never quite adjusted to how punctual it is in England.
 In the mountain desert, rain happens about as often as people eat green Jell-O (practically never).

-I cycled through the drizzle toward the libraries, down Hills Road toward the center — a punctuation mark in the grey paragraph of morning traffic, weaving close to cars without hitting their mirrors.
+I cycled through the drizzle toward the libraries, down Hills Road toward the center, a punctuation mark in the grey paragraph of morning traffic, weaving close to cars without hitting their mirrors.
 The colleges would wake up: porters unlocking centuries-old doors, someone eating a “cheeky” sausage roll at a bus stop.
 I’d loved Cambridge long before I got there, but in England you can’t just say something like that.
 You have to start by complaining about the weather.
 It’s as though affection must first pass a small test of inconvenience.

 II.
 Three places, one God complex